 I got the new Cricut Maker machine!
 Woop woop!
 Naturally I had to make something for it.
 So I designed a special Cricut Maker Mat tool organizer that doubles as a dust cover.
 It is SO COOL.
-I used my new Cricut Maker cutting machine to cut out all the pieces for it, but you, of course, cut it out by hand and use it as an organizer under another Cricut or a sewing machine, too.
+I used my new Cricut Maker cutting machine to cut out all the pieces for it, but you, of course, can cut it out by hand and use it as an organizer under another Cricut or a sewing machine, too.
 The free SVG, DXF, and PDF pattern files are provided for you to make this awesome accessory for your machine.

 Check out this video of my Cricut Maker Mat in action here:

 Skill Level: Beginner-intermediate — it’s really not very difficult.

 Time: It took me about 1.5 hours to create this Maker Mat.